Scientist in a lab coat holding a vial containing gibberellin solution under laboratory lights.

 Practical Uses in Agriculture

-Furthermore, gibberellins are used to break seed dormancy in crops like corn and wheat, encouraging faster, more uniform germination.
-This can help improve crop yields and reduce the time it takes for the crop to reach harvest.
-Gibberellins are also used to delay senescence or aging in plants, keeping them green and productive for longer.
+Farmers use gibberellins to increase the size and improve the shape of fruits, such as grapes.
+They are also used to break seed dormancy in crops like corn and wheat, encouraging faster, more uniform germination.
+This can help improve crop yields and reduce the time to harvest.

 Gibberellin-infused plant growing vigorously in a greenhouse with healthy foliage.